raymondzmc/dsl-topic-models/README.md

-# DSL-Topic: Improving Topic Modeling by Distilling Soft Labels from Language Models
+# Improving Topic Modeling by Distilling Soft Labels from Language Models

-Official implementation of **"DSL-Topic: Improving Topic Modeling by Distilling Soft Labels from Language Models"** (ICML 2026).
+Official implementation of **"Improving Topic Modeling by Distilling Soft Labels from Language Models"** (ICML 2026).

 Neural topic models are usually trained to reconstruct a document's **Bag-of-Words (BoW)**, which ignores context and struggles with short or sparse text. **DSL**